BOOST turns 15 – celebrate with us!

 What’s the biggest mistake you made on the job and what did you learn from it?

 One semester while teaching Latin American Literature I had a male, native Spanish speaker whom was very intimidating and continuously questioned my language skills and knowledge.
 I allowed him to make me nervous and in turn, question my own abilities.
 I wasted almost half of the semester trying to prove to him I was worthy of teaching the course, until I finally realized I had the skills and knowledge and he was the one who felt disadvantaged because I was a foreigner that knew more about his language, culture, and history than he did.
 In the end, we became close friends and over the years have been able to admire each other and our accomplishments.

 Tell us what you had for breakfast!

-From all of us here at TEAMBOOST, thank you, Matthew, for being a valued BOOST Partner and Blogger, and for sharing your story with us!
+From all of us here at TEAMBOOST, thank you, Ana, for being a valued BOOST Ambassador and for sharing your journey in the field with all of us!